|Sensational Rare Vintage Carnival Glass!

 |You won't find one better!
 The piece is mint condition, has sensational inside and outside iridescence and has all the electricity you need to light up

-totally unmanaged photos while we ponder a price tag.
+unmanaged photos while we ponder a price tag.
 REMEMBER: You gotta' pay for the best there is!
-This won't be cheap, but then you already
+This won't be cheap, but then you already know that!

 |The December 2015 "Piece of the Month" from our Colleywood Private Collection!
 A

 extremely rare "killer" mint condition investment grade Northwood Hearts & Flowers 9"

 example, in deeper ice blue than the one we just sold, last month to a avid collector in

 Utah!
 He was glad to get it and paid close to $800.00 to purchase it!

 |Remember: You gotta' pay for the very best!
 This one takes

 second place to no other example!
 All photos are

 completely unmanaged!
 It's from our Colleywood Carnival

 Glass Private Collection, 1987 marked box!
 Not even a